(Hall of Fame members in bold)

 Tammy Wynette died (heart failure attributed to blood clot), 1998 (was 55)

-The Grand Ole Opry was canceled due to rioting in the wake of Martin Luther King's assassination earlier in the week, 1968.
-This is the only time in the history of the Opry that a performance was canceled.
+The Grand Ole Opry's Saturday night show was canceled due to rioting in the wake of Martin Luther King's assassination earlier in the week, 1968.

 Leon "Pappy" Selph born in Houston, Texas, 1914 (died 1999)